Edit

 • Name: endpoint-appgw-secondary

-Screenshot of adding Traffic Manager secondary endpoint.
+Screenshot of configurations for adding a Traffic Manager secondary endpoint.

-3. Verify Traffic Manager health
+3. Verify Traffic Manager health:

 # Check endpoint health status